 On 11th March, COVID-19, a strain of coronavirus was confirmed a global pandemic.
 It has led to unprecedented restrictive measures and international border closures.
-All countries may prohibit travel without notice, and as of 17th March, the FCO advise against all but essential international travel for the next 30 days.
+All countries may prohibit travel without notice, and as of 17th March, the FCO (Foreign Commonwealth Office) advise against all but essential international travel indefinitely.

-Ecuador: With effect from 16 March, the President has announced a lock down that will last for 60 days.
+With effect from 16 March, the President has announced a lock down that will last for 60 days across mainland Ecuador & the Galapagos.
 From Wednesday 25th, from 2pm – 5am, everyone must stay in their houses with no exceptions, and will be fined a minimum of $100 for breaking this curfew.
+Over Easter weekend the country saw a spike with over 2,000 new confirmed cases.
+The largest city, Guayaquil, is struggling under the pressure and the police have been called in to assist with medical services.
+The country was hit hard, but are now beginning to see the flattening of the curve.

 It is a challenging time for everyone, and we endeavour to be supportive of the needs of our clients about to travel, and those considering booking a future trip.
 We will continue to provide updates via this blog so we can keep you informed as best we can, until Latin America is safely back on its feet.
 If you have any questions, please send a message to your travel designer or email@example.com, the team are on hand to help.
 Check our blog and social media for future travel inspiration – we could all do with something to look forward to!